HaoguangYang/rallycar/README.md

 A diagram of the remote control, powered on and operational.

 ### Remote control as a deadman switch
 To prevent the car from losing control, multiple safety features are implemented on the hardware.
 Since the car will drive itself, we no longer need the remote to steer the car.
 However, we repurpose the remote control as a safety mechanism known as the "deadman switch".
-To keep the car moving, the deadman switch must be online and pressed.
+To keep the car moving, the deadman switch must be online and set.
 For our remote, to activate the driving motor on the car, we need to:

 - pair it to the car,
 - power it on, and
-- hold down the throttle trigger.
+- turn the "trim" knob above the middle point.

 Missing any one of the three conditions will disable the driving motor.
-Furthermore, the travel of the trigger will act as a limiter to the maximum percentage of power applied to the driving motor.
+Furthermore, the travel of the "trim" knob will act as a limiter to the maximum percentage of power applied to the driving motor.

+**NOTE**: Do NOT touch the steering wheel, as with the current design it will interfere with the "trim" knob.

 ### Pairing the remote with the car
-If your radio receiver on the car has a fast-blinking (~3Hz) red LED when turned on, you need to pair your remote with the car.
+If your **radio receiver** on the car has a fast-blinking (~3Hz) red LED when turned on, and your remote control is on with a solid green LED, you need to pair your remote with the car.
 To perform pairing:

 1. First make sure the ESC is off.
 Press and hold the pairing button on the radio receiver, and turn on the ESC **with the pairing button remaining pressed**.
 You should see the red LED on the receiver slowly (~1Hz) blinking red, indicating the pairing mode.